luluzhou1/alinush.github.io/_posts/2025-06-03-the-spartan-zksnark-framework.md

 Let $\term{s}=\lceil \log{m} \rceil$, where $\log$'s base is always 2.

+### Step 1: From R1CS matrices, public statement and private witness to MLEs

 We represent the R1CS matrices $A$, $B$ and $C$ as **multilinear extensions (MLE)**.
 For example, for $A \bydef (A_{i,j})\_{i,j\in[m)}$, we define:
 \begin{align}